 Joining a video call

-Once the video call is scheduled, as a Backstage user you can join the call by clicking on Join call in the session page in the workspace.
+Once the video call is scheduled in a session, as a Backstage user you can join the call by clicking on Join call in the session page in the workspace.

-App users can simply join the call by navigating to the session in the app:
+Participants can simply join the call by navigating to the session in the event:

 Technical notes and requirements